apache/druid/docs/content/design/coordinator.md

 Compacting Segments
 -------------------

 Each run, the Druid coordinator compacts small segments abutting each other.
+This is useful when you have a lot of small segments which may degrade the query performance as well as increasing the disk usage.
+Note that the data for an interval cannot be rolled up across the partitions.

-It first finds the segments to compact together based on the [segment search policy](#segment-search-policy).
+The coordinator first finds the segments to compact together based on the [segment search policy](#segment-search-policy).
 Once it finds some segments, it launches a [compact task](../ingestion/tasks.html#compaction-task) to compact those segments.
 The maximum number of running compact tasks is `max(sum of worker capacity * compactionTaskSlotRatio, 1)`.
 (See [Dynamic Configuration](../configuration/coordinator.html#dynamic-configuration) for `compactionTaskSlotRatio`.)